Nepantla: History

-The term was further refined by Nahuatl-speaking people in Mexico (Aztecs) during the 16th century.
+Nahuas further refined the term in Mexico during the 16th century.
 During this time, they were being colonized by the Spaniards and the concept of being "in between" was useful to describe how the experience felt.
-Some attribute the concept directly to the colonized Aztec, and others have attributed anthropologist, Miguel Leon-Portilla (1926–2019), as first describing the concept.
-Leon-Portilla further describes how indigenous people who were conquered by the Spanish created their own "in between" culture.
+Some attribute the concept directly to the colonized Aztecs, and others have attributed anthropologist Miguel León-Portilla (1926–2019) as first describing the concept.
+Leon-Portilla further describes how indigenous people who the Spanish conquered created their own "in between" culture.
 They would leave behind aspects of their culture that they could not synthesize into the new culture.

 Uses

 Political

 Nepantla can be described as a "liminal" space, where multiple forms of reality are viewed at the same time.
 This concept can be useful when addressing multicultural groups of people, where finding consensus can be difficult.
 Allowing individuals to examine concepts that seem to compete and understanding both is also a process of using nepantla.

 Nepantla can also describe individuals or groups who are today in conflict with a larger, perhaps more globally reaching culture or ideology.
 Nepantla has also been identified as a tool for political change.
 Individuals who live within two different "worlds" or "cultures" can act as a "fulcrum" to engage in political change.